 Things to do on Boxing Day in London

 The day after Christmas Day (26 December) is known as Boxing Day in the UK and is also a public holiday.
 Many attractions are still closed and there is a reduced public transport available on this day, but there are still plenty of things to do on Boxing Day:

-- Hit the shops, with most retailers starting their January sales on Boxing Day.
+- Hit the shops, as most retailers start their January sales on Boxing Day.

-- Take a spin on one of London's best ice skating rinks, all of which are open on 26 December.
+- Take a spin on one of London's best ice skating rinks, which are usually open on 26 December.